The Sheldrick Wildlife Trust (SWT) is world-renowned for its work rescuing and rehabilitating orphaned baby elephants and rhinos.

 Only booking confirmations issued by the Sheldrick Wildlife Trust are valid for entry.
 Despite what might be advertised, we do not accept any purported bookings by third-party platforms such as Viator, GetYourGuide, or Tripadvisor.

 If you have booked through a tour operator or local guide, please ensure they provide you with a copy of the official booking confirmation email from us.

 The minimum donations for entry to the Nursery are:

-Your entry donation is no pre-paid, but collected upon entry to the SWT Nursery on the day of your booked visit.
+Your entry donation is not pre-paid, but payable in cash upon entry to the SWT Nursery on the day of your booked visit.

 Please note that the SWT Nursery entry donation is separate to the newly imposed KWS National Park fee, which is now required to pass through the KWS Mbagathi Gate — more details below.